 Let us discuss some of the major differences between product manager vs Project Manager:

-The key difference between the product manager vs Project Manager is that the Product Manager deals with “what”, while the Project Manager is in charge of the “how”
+The key difference between the product manager and the project manager is that the Product Manager deals with “what”, while the Project Manager is in charge of the “how.”

-The Product Manager should be in charge of managing the feature requests, creating requirements, managing backlogs, and other important responsibilities with “what” the organization is building.
+The Product Manager should manage the feature requests, create requirements, manage backlogs, and other important responsibilities with “what” the organization is building.

 On the other side Project Managers, are generally in charge of managing the budget, resources, task execution and other work associated with “how” the work is getting done.

-Here the thumb rule is, someone who is a good Project Manager tends not to be a great Product Manager and vice-versa.
-They simply operate at different levels of abstraction in an organization one of at the “forest” level and the other is at the “tree” level.
+Here the thumb rule is that a good Project Manager tends not to be a great Product Manager and vice-versa.
+They simply operate at different levels of abstraction in an organization, one at the “forest” level and at the “tree” level.

 Product Manager vs Project Manager Comparison Table